jmadden/twilio-sms-log-export/README.md

 ## Instructions

 1. Load this code to a Heroku server.
     * If you are not using Heroku then you will have to edit the composer file to only include `"twilio/sdk": "^5.5"`.
-Then run `composer install` from terminal.
+Then run `composer install` from terminal to install the [Twilio PHP Helper Library](https://www.twilio.com/docs/libraries/php).
 2. Add your Twilio Account SID and Auth Token as environment variables on your Heroku server.
 Note: You could always hardcode your Twilio Account SID and Auth Token if you are not using Heroku.
 3. Change the filters passed in to meet your needs.
 You can use `to`, `from`, `dateSent`, `dateSentAfter`, and `dateSentBefore`.
 Here is an example: